akheron/jansson/doc/apiref.rst

 Building Values
 ===============

-This sectinon describes functions that help to create, or *pack*, complex JSON values, especially nested objects and arrays.
+This section describes functions that help to create, or *pack*, complex JSON values, especially nested objects and arrays.
 Value building is based on a *format string* that is used to tell the functions about the expected arguments.

-For example, the format string ``"i"`` specifies a single integer value, while the format string ``"[ssb]"`` or the equivalent ``"[s, s, b]"`` specifies an array value with two integers and a boolean as its items::
+For example, the format string ``"i"`` specifies a single integer value, while the format string ``"[ssb]"`` or the equivalent ``"[s, s, b]"`` specifies an array value with two strings and a boolean as its items::

     /* Create the JSON integer 42 */